reaptor/elmish-land/docs/docs/core-concepts/shared.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Shared
+# Shared state

 ## Overview
-The Shared module is designed to enable us to share data between pages.
+The Shared module is designed to enable us to share state between pages.
 To understand why it exists, it might first be helpful to understand how Elmish Land stores information.
 Under the hood, Elmish Land generates a bit of code for making a standard F#/Elmish application.

 Normally, Elmish applications have a single, top-level Model that represents the entire state of our application.
 Elmish Land is no different, except it generates that Model for us.
 This allows you to focus on creating smaller models for each page.